Schnapps

 As always, the pattern is free, but I ask that you send a special thought or prayer to Nicole in MA.
 She is a young lady who had her first child in February.
 Her transplant was put on hold and she is facing another battle through yet another very aggressive round of chemo.
 Please keep her and her entire family in your thoughts.

-The pattern may also be found on Scribd.com as a PDF and, as always, you can email me at robin@delawareheadhuggers.org and I will email you a copy.
+The pattern may also be found on Scribd.com as a PDF .
 If you are printing this, use print preview to determine the pages you wish to print or copy and paste it into a Word document to ensure that you print only what you want.

 NOGGIN NUZZLER